Convert Handwriting to Text in Adobe Acrobat: Step-by-Step...

 • Re-scan with higher quality settings

-• Try different OCR engines or services
+• Try specialized handwriting OCR services

 • Consider manual transcription for critical content